Beijing demands Hong Kong consulates hand over local staff data

 Consulates have also been asked to report new hires' personal details within 15 days once they start at work, according to local media.

-The letter stated that the collected data could be passed on to other authorities "for exercising their function in relation to managing the presence of the staff locally engaged". the South China Morning Post reported.
+The letter stated that the collected data could be passed on to other authorities "for exercising their function in relation to managing the presence of the staff locally engaged", the South China Morning Post reported.

 The Commissioner's Office of China's Foreign Ministry in Hong Kong has not specified the purpose of the requirements.